thumbert/juice/README.md

 ## Additional information

-Custom functions are implemented in the `Interpreter`
+Custom functions are implemented in the `Interpreter`.

+This is in branch async.

 ### Credits
 The implementation is based on the book [Crafting interpreters](https://craftinginterpreters.com/)